sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-filter/filters.md

 {{< /language-toggle >}}

-## Example for events during office hours only
+## Filter for events during office hours only

 This event filter evaluates the event timestamp to determine if the event occurred between 9 AM and 5 PM UTC on a weekday.
 Remember that `action` is equal to `allow`, so this is an inclusive event filter.